openstack-archive/kolla-kubernetes/specs/README.rst

 ==========================
-Specfications are Advisory
+Specifications are Advisory
 ==========================

 This project is under heavy active development.
-Specifications in this repository refelcts general consensus of ideas at the time the specification was conceived rather then set of actions to take or a commitment to precisely implement the specification.
+Specifications in this repository reflects general consensus of ideas at the time the specification was conceived rather then set of actions to take or a commitment to precisely implement the specification.
 As an example, kolla-ansible looks much different today than then ansible-multi spec.
 For Kolla old-timers, many know that Kolla in its present form may not have existed